to see the after theatre menu of Hytra restaurant.

-In 2012, Hytra was relocated to the 6th floor of the Onassis Cultural Centre at Syngrou Avenue.
+In 2012, Hytra was relocated to the 6th floor of the Onassis Stegi at Syngrou Avenue.
 Recently it was redesigned by award-winning architecture practice Divercity.

 During the warmer months of the year, the restaurant moves to the seventh floor of the building, offering a unique outdoor setting with panoramic views to the Acropolis, Lycabettus Hill and the city skyline.